 So to bring this full-circle, here’s how clovers and social media go hand in hand.
 Let’s call it the Four-Leaf Clover of Social Media Success.

-- If an effort or strategy isn’t working like you think it should be, take a step back and scan the entire landscape.
 Sometimes the solution is right there for you to find.
 So if your blog posts aren’t being commented on, tweets aren’t being retweeted or your AdWords campaigns are yielding sufficient click-throughs, there may be some simple steps that you can take to fix the problem.
 The best way to get blog comments is to comment on other blogs.
-The best way to get retweeted is to tweet information worthy of being tweeted–and to retweet other tweets that you find valuable.
-The best way to increase your click-through rate on AdWords is to make sure that your ads are clear, concise and compelling–and targeted to the audience you want to reach.
+The best way to get retweeted is to tweet information worthy of being tweeted – and to retweet other tweets that you find valuable.
+The best way to increase your click-through rate on Google Ads is to make sure that your ads are clear, concise and compelling – and targeted to the audience you want to reach.

-- It’s not always about what you’re doing–it’s often about what you’re not doing.
 Getting so caught up in what I had done to cause my lawn to rebel led me to ignore what I should be doing now.
 Similarly, if you post a new entry on your blog and nobody views it or comments on it, there’s obviously was something wrong with it, right?
 Not so fast.
 Let’s assume that what you posted is concise, well-written and engaging.
 Then what?
-Well, if you aren’t getting your posts in front of your potential audience via channels like Twitter, Facebook, LinkedIn and RSS feeds, you are missing an tremendous opportunity.
+Well, if you aren’t getting your posts in front of your potential audience via channels like Twitter, Facebook, LinkedIn and RSS feeds, you are missing a tremendous opportunity.
 Additionally, get active and stay visible in your subject matter’s community, both online and in person.

-- Don’t be afraid to look for solutions yourself (and ask for help if you need it).
 Rather than try to solve the problem myself from scratch, I should have done some primary research first.
 Even if I hadn’t found an exact answer, I’d be armed with more knowledge to ask more informed questions.
 Then even if I had to tap into an expert for more info, I would get a lot more out of the discussion.
 The same goes for social media.
-You’ll get far more out of your exchanges if you are clear and concise with what your asking.
+You’ll get far more out of your exchanges if you are clear and concise with what you’re asking.
 Most experts are more than willing to help, but they also have a finite amount of time to dedicate to helping others–so make it easy to help them.
 And don’t forget that it’s a two-way street: you’ll get a lot more from others if you are seen doing the same.

 For those just getting started or dabbling in social media, it can seem complex and confusing, but it’s really not nearly as difficult as you want to think it is.
 By being strategic, thoughtful, solution-minded and committed – the four leaves of the clover – I’m confident that you’ll find your four leaf clover.